The Guide and Assistance Dogs in the training programs need good homes whilst in training.

 At about 12 months of age, the puppy will be ready for Formal Training.
 During this stage, the pup will move on to live with a volunteer Bed & Breakfast Boarder.

-As the name suggests, Temporary Boarders provide a short-term home on an adhoc basis, to cover holidays, illness or emergencies.
+Temporary Boarders provide a short-term home to a puppy or a dog on an ad hoc basis, to cover events such as holidays, emergencies or illness.

 What is Provided?